Fully Dynamic Algorithms for Knapsack Problems with Polylogarithmic Update Time: Introduction

-Other models that take into account uncertainty in the item set or in the available knapsack capacity include the \emph{stochastic} knapsack problem~\cite{DeanGV08,bhalgatGK11,Ma18} and various \emph{robust} knapsack problems~\cite{yu96, MegowM13,DisserKMS17, busingKK11-discrete }.
-While some models allow for an adjustment of the solution after the realization of a scenario, the major focus lies on constructing a new packing of high value instead of the computational complexity of the update or the data structures necessary to maintain (approximately) optimal packings.

-Finally, we mention two other seemingly related research streams towards more adaptive online models with a softened irrevocability requirement.
-Online optimization with {\em recourse} \cite{MegowSVW16,ImaseW91,GuG016} or {\em migration} \cite{SandersSS09,SkutellaV16,JansenK19} allows to adapt previously taken decisions in a limited way.
-We are no aware of work on knapsack problems and, again, the goal is to bound the amount of change needed to maintain good online solutions regardless of the computational effort.
+The dynamic arrival and removal of items exhibits some similarity to knapsack models with incomplete information. {For example,} in the {\em online}\ knapsack problem \cite{MarchettiV95} items arrive online one by one.
+When an item arrives, an algorithm must {irrevocably} accept or reject it before the next item arrives.
+Various problem variants have been studied, e.g., with resource augmentation~\cite{IwamaZ10}, the removable online knapsack problem~\cite{IwamaT02,HanM10,HanKMG14,HanKM13,CyganJS16}, and with advice~\cite{BockenhauerKKR14}.
+Other models with uncertainty in the item set or the knapsack capacity include the \emph{stochastic} knapsack problem~\cite{DeanGV08,bhalgatGK11,Ma18} and \emph{robust} knapsack problems~\cite{yu96,MegowM13,DisserKMS17,busingKK11-discrete}.
+Related to our setting are also online models with a softened irrevocability requirement, e.g., online optimization with {\em recourse} \cite{MegowSVW16,ImaseW91,GuG016,FeldkordFGGKRW18} or {\em migration} \cite{SandersSS09,SkutellaV16,JansenK19} allows to adapt previously taken decisions in a limited way.
+We are not aware of work on knapsack problems {in these settings} and, again, the goal is to bound the amount of change needed to maintain good online solutions regardless of the computational effort.